ReaperOAK/KCAdashboard/README.md

    npm start
    ```

+## User Menu & Profile/Logout Dropdown (July 2025)

+The top navigation bar features a user menu with a dropdown containing "Profile" and "Logout" actions.
+The dropdown is fully accessible (keyboard, ARIA, focus management), and only appears when clicking the user avatar.
+All actions are handled inside the dropdown for clarity and accessibility.

 ## Design System

 This project uses a custom color system defined in `colour_scheme.md` and `tailwind.config.js`.
 All UI components are built with Tailwind utility classes and follow the design system for consistency, accessibility, and visual clarity.